 “I wanted to be a lawyer as a kid.
 Then growing up I worked for various private companies doing various things.
 But being a smith is my passion, it’s what I love doing.
 There’s a joy it brings me.
 So I’m going back to my roots.”

-I asked Apri the favorite pieces that he's made so far.
-Here are his picks:
+I asked Apri which ones are his favorite pieces he’s made so far.